 Sodium sesquicarbonate is also among the ingredients used in hair care products and deodorants.

-Where to Buy Borax UK Substitute
+Where to Buy UK Equivalent to borax

 Dri-Pak is the most well-known brand that produces this borax UK substitute.
 They are a family-run business that is based in Derbyshire.
 Dri-Pak has been supplying a variety of household products to people all over the UK since 1960.